IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

 Specifies the free space in megabytes needed in the /var folder.

-    download_dir (optional, str, ~)
+    power_aix_bootstrap_download_dir (optional, str, ~)

 Specifies the temporary download location for install scripts and packages.
 The location resides on the Ansbile control node.

-    target_dir (optional, str, /tmp/.ansible.cpdir)
+    power_aix_bootstrap_target_dir (optional, str, /tmp/.ansible.cpdir)

 Specifies the target location (per inventory host) for copying and restoring package files and metadata.
-If the target location does not exist, then a temporary filesystem is created using the target_dir as the mount point.
+If the target location does not exist, then a temporary filesystem is created using the power_aix_bootstrap_target_dir as the mount point.
 Upon role completion, the target location is removed.

 ## Dependencies